mlastes1987/pokeyellow-expansion-dev/README.md

 - **Trade Evolutions** All trade evolutions evolve at level 37.

-- **Move Typeset Changes** Fly has been changed to Flying type and Karate Chop is changed to Fighting.
+- **Move Typeset Changes** Gust has been changed to Flying type and Karate Chop is changed to Fighting.

 - **Crobat Gen 2 Backport** Crobat has been backported from Pokemon Crystal, sprites and all, evolved from Golbat at level 32, and is able to learn Fly by HM.